pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 ==================================== ==============================================================
 **Function**                         **Short Description**
 ==================================== ==============================================================
-:meth:`Annot._cleanContents`         PDF only: clean the annot's ``/Contents`` objects :meth:`Annot._getXref`               PDF only: return XREF number of annotation :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata XREF number :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document._getGCTXerrmsg`      retrieve C-level exception message :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object source code :meth:`Document._getOLRootNumber`    PDF only: return / create XREF of ``/Outline`` :meth:`Document._getPageObjNumber`   PDF only: return XREF and generation number of a page :meth:`Document._getPageRectText`    PDF only: return raw string within rectangle :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getXrefLength`      PDF only: return length of XREF table :meth:`Document._getXrefStream`      PDF only: return content of a stream :meth:`Document._getXrefString`      PDF only: return object source code :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font :attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._getRectText`            PDF only: return raw string within rectangle :meth:`Page._getXref`                PDF only: return XREF number of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for known paper formats
+:attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`Annot._cleanContents`         PDF only: clean the annot's ``/Contents`` objects :meth:`Annot._getXref`               PDF only: return XREF number of annotation :meth:`ConversionHeader`             return header string for ``getText`` methods :meth:`ConversionTrailer`            return trailer string for ``getText`` methods :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._getGCTXerrmsg`      retrieve C-level exception message :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object source code :meth:`Document._getOLRootNumber`    PDF only: return / create XREF of ``/Outline`` :meth:`Document._getPageObjNumber`   PDF only: return XREF and generation number of a page :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata XREF number :meth:`Document._getXrefLength`      PDF only: return length of XREF table :meth:`Document._getXrefStream`      PDF only: return content of a stream :meth:`Document._getXrefString`      PDF only: return object source code :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.getPageRawText`      PDF only: return raw string between two points :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._getXref`                PDF only: return XREF number of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.extractTextLines`        return text between two points :meth:`Page.extractTextRect`         return text inside a rectangle :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for known paper formats
 ==================================== ==============================================================